shalva green smoothie jumpstart

 Before you buy

-Mistake #1: Asking an AI which Vitamix to buy
+Mistake #1: Asking an AI about Vitamix models

 Mistake #2: Thinking the 5200 is the best because everyone talks about it